wxs/cherylhsu.ca/content/post/2020-11-13-under-pressure.md

 It’s shitty to be disappointed, but I’m learning not to run away.
 This is the time to slow down, and not rush creation.
 I can find the sacred in this gap, in this yawning crack in the ground between where I want to be, and where I am now.
 I can climb into the crack, curl up into its warm womb, and find the molten fire in it.
 There is a fire that is starting to simmer in me, and I have all the time to tend to it.

 The other ingredient that a diamond needs beyond pressure and time?
-Fire.
+Heat.

 Julia, a woman in my kinship group also shared a line from Mary Oliver: ***“only heat so deeply and intelligently born can carry a new idea into the air.”***

 I have pressure.
-I have fire.
+I have heat.
 And of course, I have time.
 It is a goddamn pandemic after all.